 This Obi Wan type figure here was our guide around the markets of Marrakesh.
 Floaty-trousered travelling-types may tell you about how amazing and inspiring these markets are, but don’t listen to them — these markets are a nightmare.

 It is quite good seeing all the madness and all the people zipping about on motorbikes down the busy streets, but unless you enjoy getting completely ripped off for old tin teapots, then I’d probably give these a miss.

 I think our guide had some sort of cunning racket going on – he’d take us to the most expensive stalls, try and get us to buy stuff and then get a cut of our cash off the men at the stall.
 What he didn’t realise was that we were a bunch of skin flints with no interest in buying anything apart from bottles of ice cold Coca-Cola.
 That happy chap above worked in some naff rug shop that our guide took us to.
-I’m not sure why he looks so happy though - none of us bought one of a rug.
+I’m not sure why he looks so happy though - none of us bought a rug.